ganboing/sifive-trace-decoder/README.md

               concatenated and display as a string until a terminating \n or \0 is found.
 Also enabled processing and display of no-load-strings
--noitcprint:  Display ITC 0 data as a normal ITC message; address, data pair -addrsize=n:  Display address as n bits (32 <= n <= 64).
+-noitcprint:  Display ITC 0 data as a normal ITC message; address, data pair
+-nls:         Enables processing of no-load-strings
+-nonls:       Disable processing of no-load-strings.
+-addrsize=n:  Display address as n bits (32 <= n <= 64).
 Values larger than n bits will print, but take more space and
               cause the address field to be jagged.
 Overrides value address size read from elf file.
 -addrsize=n+: Display address as n bits (32 <= n <= 64) unless a larger address size is seen, in which case the address